junxit/us-congress-code/title-42/chapter-7/sec-1395hhh.md

 ### References in Text

 The Internal Revenue Code of 1986, referred to in subsec. (c)(3)(A), is classified generally to Title 26, Internal Revenue Code.
 The Higher Education Act of 1965, referred to in subsec. (f), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
-1219, as amended.
-Part D of title IV of the Act is classified to part C (§ 1087a et seq.) of subchapter IV of chapter 28 of Title 20, Education.
+1219.
+Part D of title IV of the Act is classified to part D (§ 1087a et seq.) of subchapter IV of chapter 28 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under section 1001 of Title 20 and Tables.

 ### Amendments